-The BDO developed a scoring rubric that rewards minimum BEAD Program outlay per location, best-ofclass affordability plans and long-term financial viability of proposed projects.
+The BDO developed a scoring rubric that rewards Minimal BEAD Outlay per location, best-of-class affordability plans and long-term financial viability of proposed projects.
 The BDO's goal in developing the grant application and scoring rubric is not only to award the most qualified subgrantee for each proposed project, but also to collect sufficient data from each applicant to fairly judge each proposed project on established metrics such as cost per location, cost per route mile of deployed network and density of locations per route mile.

 Below is the draft scoring rubric that will be utilized to score subgrantee applicants on their proposed projects following approval from NTIA.
-Note that while contractors may assist in scoring the applications using this rubric, reviewing supporting materials, and making award recommendations, award decisions will ultimately be made by the Comptroller with advice from the BDO.
+As noted above, while contractors may assist in scoring the applications using this rubric, reviewing supporting materials, and making award recommendations, award decisions will ultimately be made by the Comptroller with advice from the BDO.